WHEN, WHERE AND HOW MUCH?

 When is the Run in the Dark?

-The Run in the Dark will be held on Wednesday 7th November 2018 in Dublin, and Wednesday 14th November 2018 in the rest of the world.
-Start time is 8:00 pm in most locations.
-Please check the specific event page for your location’s start time.
-The official locations for 2018 are Dublin, Cork, Belfast, and London.
+The Run in the Dark will be held on Wednesday 13th November 2019.
+Start time is 8:00 pm in most locations; please check the specific event page for your location’s start time.
+The official locations, which include chip timing, are Dublin, Cork, Belfast, and London.

 How much does it cost to enter?